Spxg/sqlite-wasm-rs/README.md

 Compile sqlite with `-DSQLITE_OS_OTHER`, linking and implement the external functions required by `sqlite` (malloc, realloc, sqlite3_init_os etc..).
 And because the `wasm32-unknown-unknown` target does not have libc, string functions such as `strcmp` need to be implemented.
 Finally, some web platform-specific functions need to be implemented, such as time-related functions.

 Given that sqlite mainly supports emscripten, linking emscripten to `wasm32-unknown-unknown` is the best approach (otherwise you need to implement some methods of libc yourself).
-But here is a question, are the ABIs of `wasm32-unknown-unknown` and `wasm32-unknown-emscripten` compatible?
+But here is a question, is wasm32-unknown-unknown now C-ABI compatible?

 The rustwasm team has done a lot of work and is now compatible with the `-Zwasm-c-abi` compiler flag, see <https://github.com/rustwasm/wasm-bindgen/issues/3454>.
 But it doesn't mean that there will be problems if you don't use the `-Zwasm-c-abi` flags, see <https://github.com/rustwasm/wasm-bindgen/pull/2209>.
 At least after testing, it works without `-Zwasm-c-abi`.